hasura/skor/README.md

 # Skor

-`skor` is a utility for PostgreSQL which calls a webhook with row changes as JSON whenever an INSERT, UPDATE or DELETE event occurs on a particular table.
-It comprises of a PostgreSQL trigger function and the C program `skor` that listens to database notifications and invokes the webhook with a JSON payload.
+`skor` is a utility for Postgres which calls a webhook with row changes as JSON whenever an INSERT, UPDATE or DELETE event occurs on a particular table.
+You can drop the docker image next to your Postgres database instance and configure a webhook that will be called whenever It comprises of a PostgcreSQL trigger function and the C program `skor` that listens to database notifications and invokes the webhook with a JSON payload.

 ## When to use
 - When you want to trigger an action in an external application when a table row is modified.